Home

 The problem?
 A severe fixation in her left TMJ anatomy.
 The jaw joint can cause severe facial pain and migraine headaches.
 It's often "gepaard" as we say in Dutch - tethered with another horse in front of a buggy - with neck pain, because the sensory nucleus of the jaw joint lies in the upper neck.

 If you follow this column with any regularity, you'll know that chiropractors adjust the cervical spine of the dizzy patient with extra special care.
-Especially young women in the 35-50 bracket.
+Especially young women in the 35 to 50 bracket.

-Mrs S consulted me a month ago with a multiple problems in her neck, shoulder, a Tietzes syndrome (breastbone pain) and hip pain.
+Mrs S consulted me a month ago with a multiple problems in her neck, shoulder, a Tietzes syndrome, or breastbone pain, and stabs in the hip.
 And a serious attack of vertigo three years ago which never totally let up.

-The so-called Hallpike Dix test for an Benign Positional Paroxysmal Vertigo BPPV was slightly positive.
-So I decided to give her the Barndt-Daroff exercises (by registering for Chiropractic Tips (free) you'll get the exercises in an email), avoid her neck and treat her other conditions first.
+The so called Hallpike Dix test for an Benign Positional Paroxysmal Vertigo BPPV was slightly positive.
+So I decided to give her the Brandt Daroff exercises you can get by registering for Chiropractic Tips; you'll get the them in an email.
+I avoided adjusting her neck and treated her other conditions first.

 It was most encouraging that she reported that within two weeks the last remaining vestiges of dizziness had completely cleared.